leonlinsx/minimal-mistakes/_posts/2019-12-28-saber-edge.md

 <div class="iframe-container-4x3">
   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>
 </div>

-I've found John Huber's categorisation of investment edge indispensable in thinking about investing.
-He recently wrote more about it [here](http://sabercapitalmgt.com/black-edge/ "Edge") \[1\].

 > Everyone understands that there is no info edge in Facebook or Apple.
 But there isn’t any info edge in smaller stocks either, at least not in a meaningful way that can be reliably utilized.